AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_ClientCredentialClient.md

 ## `Delete Client Credential Client`

-Delete a Client Credential Client.
+Delete a client credential client.
 It can take up to one hour
             for deletion to manifest in the authentication process.
-Access tokens issued to this Client will be valid until their expiration.
+Access tokens issued to this client will be valid until their expiration.

 ### Request